aoelarsen/noroff-react-content-part-2/lessons/lesson3.md

 We're calling our property `count`.
 You can call it anything.

 The object that is returned from the `mapStateToProps` function will become part of the props our `CounterLabel` component will receive.

+We aren't dispatching any action creator functions from this component so we don't need a second argument to `connect`.

 ### Dev tools